robert17/iotf-rtd/docs/reference/device_model.rst

 Diagnostics Extension
 ~~~~~~~~~~~~~~~~~~~~~~

 The diagnostics attributes are optional, and only present for devices with error log information.
-These attributes are intended for diagnosing device problems, not troubleshooting connectivity to the Internet of Things Foundation.
+These attributes are intended for diagnosing device problems, not troubleshooting connectivity to the Watson IoT platform.
 In order to retrieve the information in these attributes, it must be queried separately, because the information stored in these attributes could potentially be very large.

 Diagnostic log information is an array of entries which can have entries appended using an API, however, this can cause earlier entries to be lost, to keep the size of diagnostic logs manageable.
 Each entry consists of a message, an indication of severity, a timestamp and an optional byte-array of data.